smaht-dac/pipelines-docs/DOCS/ALIGNMENT/Long-Read_PacBio_HiFi/1_Alignment.md

 - Overlapping query intervals with repeated matches trimming are disabled.
 - Secondary alignments are excluded with `--secondary=no`.

 *Note: Due to multi-threading the output alignment ordering can differ between multiple runs with the same input parameters.
-The same can occur even with option --sort for records that align to the same target sequence, the same position within that target, and in the same orientation, which are the only fields that samtools sort uses.*
+The same can occur even with option -\-sort for records that align to the same target sequence, the same position within that target, and in the same orientation, which are the only fields that samtools sort uses.*

 ---